wofsauge/IsaacDocs/docs/enums/ModCallbacks.md

 This callback is used to arbitrarily change inputs.
 For example, you can completely disable the player from pressing a certain button.
 Or, you can force the player to press a specific button, and so on.
 If all you want to do is *read* if an input is pressed or not, then you should not use this callback, and instead use the `Input.IsActionTriggered` method in the `MC_POST_RENDER` callback.

+This callback will not affect any custom mod code that is reading user input via the `Input` class.

 - [Entity](../Entity.md) - The entity that is requesting the input.
 Most of the time this will be a player.
 However, it can also be nil if the input is not read from an entity class, or an entity being controlled by Friend Finder.
 - [InputHook](InputHook.md) - This determines the kind of input that is being polled.
 This corresponds to the `Input.IsActionTriggered`, `Input.IsActionPressed`, and `Input.GetActionValue` methods, which trigger this callback.